NyteshadeXT/PF2e-Core-Vault/3-Rules/Effects/Battlezoo Strange and Unusual - Effects/Effect_ Heedless Mutation.md

-The fethrotte gains a +1 status bonus to its damage rolls with its jaws Strikes, but becomes Clumsy 1.
-This effect is cumulative with multiple uses to a maximum of a +4 status bonus to damage rolls and Clumsy 4
+The fethrotte gains a +1 status bonus to its damage rolls with its jaws Strikes, but becomes [[undefined]].
+This effect is cumulative with multiple uses to a maximum of a +4 status bonus to damage rolls and [[undefined]]

 *Source: Battlezoo Bestiary: Strange and Unusual* *OGL*